In this article, we present the answers to some of the most important questions related to buying or renovating a home in 2023.

-Auspicious Days and Months for Building, Renovating and Buying A House in 2022
+Auspicious Days and Months for Building, Renovating and Buying a House in 2023

-The best months in the Year of the Tiger 2022, to make renovations are the spring months: March, April, May, and the autumn months: September, and October.
+The best months in the Year of the Rabbit 2023, to make renovations are the spring months: March, April, May, and the autumn months: September, and October.

 To buy a new house now, the best directions, the house should be facing are north or east and southwest.
 Do not buy a house facing northwest or southeast as you will get into financial difficulties.
 All these are for the houses or buildings built from 2003 to 2023.

 For those houses built from 1984 to 2003, there are facing north, the wealth area is in the south, so the main door should be at the south sector.
 While for the houses whose facing is south, the wealth area is in the northeast.
 Hence have the main door as in the northeast sector.
 Houses facing northeast and southwest are also bad.

 Feng Shui for Moving into a New House 2023

 Moving into a new home soon?
 Here are ten simple tips to help make your new home a happy one:

 So you’ve just completed the sale on your new home and now have a moving date.
 What can you do to ensure your new home is a happy one for everyone living there?
 Well if you’ve not already consulted a Feng Shui practitioner, then here are ten simple tips to make your new home feel just great right from day one.

 Clear Your Clutter First